sphr2k/vsphere-cpi-csi/index.md

 # Documentation

-A more complete documentation can be found in the [[GitHub repo]](https://github.com/sphr2k/vsphere-cpi-csi).
+A more complete documentation can be found in the [GitHub repo](https://github.com/sphr2k/vsphere-cpi-csi).